Cattail Organics CSA is Local & Certified Organic

 CSA members will receive a calendar with all pick up days, events and community days market.

-Spring Open house (May)– Pot herb plants, dwarf tomato or flower pot and decorate it if you like.
-Visit our baby chicks, collect eggs, and see the farm.
+Spring Open house (First Week in June)– Pot herb plants, dwarf tomato or flower pot and decorate it if you like.
+See a CSA demo, collect eggs, and see the farm.
 Designed for all ages.
 Casual farm tour, coffee, tea and rhubarb bars.

 Summer campfire night (July)– Join us for a potluck and s’mores and a campfire by our pond.
 Potluck, farm field sports, wood walks and other fun will be planned.